Download Frequently Asked Questions.

 “Emotional wellbeing, social competence, and cognitive abilities together are the bricks and mortar that comprise the foundation of human development.
 When parents, informal community programs, and professional early childhood services pay attention to young children’s emotional and social needs, as well as to their mastery of literacy and cognitive skills, they have maximum impact on the development of sturdy brain architecture and preparation for success in school.”

 National Scientific Council on the Developing Child

-1 in 5 kids has a diagnosable mental illness.
+1 in 5 kids has a diagnosable mental health condition

 Half of all cases of mental illness begin in childhood.* As research has consistently proven, early detection and intervention dramatically improve the long-term outlook for anyone with a mental health disorder.
 In addition, early detection and treatment can prevent an escalation of symptoms and possible co-occurring disorders, which are oftentimes more difficult to treat.
 Stereotypes, discrimination and fear, however, cultivate deafening silence around youth mental health.
 This makes identification and treatment extremely difficult.
 Families cannot seek help for a problem if they do not know it exists.

 “In the 1950’s, almost all kids diagnosed with cancer died.
 Because of research, today about 90% of kids with the most common type of cancer will live.
 Before they turn 20, about 1 in 285 children in the U.S. will have cancer.”** Brave people who began to speak up made a difference.
 Now society recognizes that cancer is a medical condition that does not discriminate and is not the fault of the patient or the family.
 With this change in attitudes, people seek help sooner and more money has been invested into scientific research, resulting in better outcomes and substantially lower death rates.
 It is clear that reducing fear and misunderstanding of an illness can save children’s lives.